 Compagnie des Ciments Belges S.A.
-(CCB), situated in south-west Belgium, became part of the Aalborg Portland Holding Group in October 2016.
-The Gaurain cement factory is the largest in the region and has sufficient reserves of raw materials for 80 years' production.
-The company holds a significant share of the Belgian market and has substantial exports to both France and the Netherlands.
-CCB also has extensive production of aggregates, mainly gravel and stone, at two sites with substantial raw material reserves.
-Furthermore, CCB is one of the largest ready-mixed concrete manufacturers in Belgium with nine plants.
-CCB also has five plants in northern France with combined sales of almost 1m m3.

-The Benelux and France region accounts for 21% of the Group's revenue.
-Revenue increased by 6% in 2019, and EBITDA climbed by 25% compared with 2018.
-These results were achieved through expanded sales outlets and good market conditions.
-Against this background, the decision was taken to re-start
+(CCB) in South-Western Belgium became part of the Aalborg Portland Holding Group in 2016.
+CCB's cement factory in Gaurain is the largest in France and Benelux and has raw material reserves for 80 years' production.
+The company has a significant market share in Belgium and substantial exports to both France and Netherlands.
+CCB also has extensive production of aggregates, mainly gravel and stone, located at two sites with substantial raw material reserves.
+Furthermore, CCB is one of the leading suppliers of ready-mixed concrete in Belgium with nine plants, and with the acquisition last year of another factory near Lille also has five plants in Northern France.
+Revenue for this region accounts for 21% of the Group's total revenue.
+2020 saw a 3% decrease in revenue compared to the previous year, and EBITDA fell by 10%.
+Operations during the spring months were strongly impacted by Covid-19, and the Gaurain factory was closed for three weeks.
+Despite this, the company managed to maintain a strong market position, based on high product quality, constant focus on customer needs and product development.